LIFT Rider’s Guide

 Rights to request review and appeal of suspensions

 Upon receiving notice of suspension, a customer has the opportunity to contest the suspension.
-The steps for initiating a review or appeal are described in the document "LIFT Paratransit Appeal Procedure" (PDF).
-Copies of this document and other information regarding suspensions and appeals are available by calling LIFT Administration at 503-962-8200.
+The steps for initiating a review or appeal are described in the document “LIFT Paratransit Suspension Policy,” and a copy will be included with the suspension letter.
+The document is also available by calling LIFT Administration at 503-962-8200.

 - You can reserve a ride up to seven days in advance of your trip.